190.012 Introduction to Machine Learning (2SH L, SS)

 This course is based on the Machine Learning book by Univ.-Prof. Dr. Elmar Rueckert.

-machine learning techniques.
-It is written for experienced undergraduate or first
+It is written for experienced undergraduates or for first

 semester graduate students.